foldda/charian/README.md

 Takeaway: The IRda interface's ToRda() and FromRda() methods are the “standard” places of a class for packing and unpacking data.

-## Demo #3 - Serializing a complex object with nested classes
+## Serializing a complex object with nested classes

 ```C#
     class Address : IRda